-Italian PM Mario Draghi resigns as coalition collapses
+Italian PM Mario Draghi offers resignation after coalition falls apart

 - Published

-Italian Prime Minister Mario Draghi is to resign hours after populist coalition partner Five Star withdrew its support in a major confidence vote.
+Italian Prime Minister Mario Draghi has tendered his resignation after populist coalition partner Five Star withdrew its support in a confidence vote.

 The former head of the European Central Bank has led a unity government since February 2021.